cornell-colab/Day-1-Introduction/README.md

-1. Renewing Inequality: Urban Renewal, Family Displacement, and Race, 1955-1966 Brent Cebul, Robert K. Nelson, Justin Madron, and Nathaniel Ayers Digital Scholarship Lab at University of Richmond (This project is one of several rich projects included in University of Richmond DS Lab’sAmerican Panorama, an Atlas of United States History.)
+1. Renewing Inequality: Urban Renewal, Family Displacement, and Race, 1955-1966 Brent Cebul, Robert K. Nelson, Justin Madron, and Nathaniel Ayers Digital Scholarship Lab at University of Richmond (This project is one of several rich projects included in University of Richmond DS Lab’s American Panorama, an Atlas of United States History.)

 2. Machines in the Valley: Growth, Conflict, & Environmental Politics in Silicon Valley Jason Hepler